lsst-dm/dmtn-090/index.rst

 -----------------

 For querying the catalog that is hosted in QServ, we want to support Table Access Protocol (TAP) v1.1.
-As outlined in the spec, TAP is a standard interface to provide a query (in ADQL) and return a table (usually VOTable) with the results of that query.
+As outlined in the spec, TAP is a standard interface to execute a query (specified as ADQL) and return a table (usually VOTable) with the results of that query.

 The results are returned usually in VOTable format, which include metadata about the columns and datatypes in the table, as well as the